Sangyao42/web_serv/README.md

 }
 ```

+#### Block directives

 - `http` - The http block of the server
 - `server` - The server block of the server
 - `events` - The events block of the server
 - `location` - The location block of the server

+#### Directives related to HTTP requests

+- `listen` - The port that the server will listen on
+- `server_name` - The server name of the server
+- `allow_methods` - Specify the allowed methods
+- `deny_methods` - Specify the denied methods

+#### Directives for HTTP response generation

+Generating a response from a requested file:

+- `root` - The root directory of the server.
+- `index` - The index files of the server.
+If autonindex is off, a HTTP request that ends with a '/' will try to return the first found index file instead.
 - `types` - Map response file name extensions to MIME types
-- `listen` - The port the server will listen on
-- `root` - The root directory of the server
-- `index` - The index file of the server
+- `error_page` - The error page of the server

+Generating a response by other means:

+- `client_max_body_size` - The maximum body size of the client.
+If the size in a request exceeds the configured value, the 413 (Request Entity Too Large) error is returned to the client.
+- `redirect` - temporily (307) or permanantly (301) redirect a request
 - `autoindex` - Specify whether to show directory listings
-- `error_page` - The error page of the server
+- `cgi` - Specify a cgi script

+#### Misc directives

+For logging information:

 - `access_log` - The access log file of the server
 - `error_log` - The error log file of the server
-- `server_name` - The server name of the server
-- `client_max_body_size` - The maximum body size of the client

 - `include` - Include another configuration file
-- `cgi` - Specify a cgi script
-- `allow_methods` - Specify the allowed methods
-- `deny_methods` - Specify the denied methods
-- `redirect` - temporily (307) or permanantly (301) redirect a request
+- `worker_connections` - Maximum amount of connections that the server will handle at any given point of time

 | Directive            | Type   | Contexts                  | default_values     |
 | -------------------- | ------ | ------------------------- | ------------------ |